roehampton/module-content/msc-software-development-2/week-04/lab/node-intro.md

 ## More Exercises

 1. Update the Node.js server so it prints to the console the URL requested.
+HINT: use console.log() to print useful messages to the server.
 2. Update the Node.js server so that if the URL `/roehampton` is requested, the server returns `Hello from Roehampton!`. **HINT** -- use an `if` statement to test the value of URL.
 Remember to add `res.end();` to complete the response.
-3. Update the Node.js server so that if the URL `/roehampton` is requested, the server will redirect the browser to Roehampton's website. **HINT** -- the status code for a redirect is 302, and you will need to set the `Location` using `res.setHeader`.

 # Dynamic routes: Express.js